 Reading and Phonics Schemes

 Our children enjoy learning phonics and reading.
+Our vision for Reading is to develop

 Our daily phonics scheme for EYFS and Key Stage 1 children is "Phonics Bug".
 Children start their phonics lessons with an interactive video, followed by engaging activities whic enable them to practise new sounds, blending and segmenting sounds, and learn correct letter formation.